Fast Hyperspectral Neutron Tomography: Results

 \subsection{Measured Data Results}

 Figure~\ref{fig:recon_hyper_real} presents hyperspectral reconstructions for the measured data.
-Figure~\ref{fig:recon_hyper_real}(a) shows a selection of reconstructed slices at different wavelength bins using DHR, while Figure~\ref{fig:recon_hyper_real}(b) displays similar reconstructions using FHR.
-Once again, the FHR reconstruction has substantially reduced noise and artifacts relative to DHR for this measured data experiment.
+Figure~\ref{fig:recon_hyper_real}(a) shows a selection of reconstructed slices at different wavelength bins using DHR.
+Figure~\ref{fig:recon_hyper_real}(b) and~(c) display similar reconstructions using FHR with FBP and MBIR, respectively.
+As observed previously, the FHR reconstructions have substantially reduced noise and artifacts relative to DHR.
+However, cupping artifacts are present in reconstructions from all methods, particularly visible at higher wavelengths.
+Although the exact reason for cupping is unclear, scattering effects could be a possible cause.

 Table~\ref{table:hr_real} provides a quantitative performance comparison between DHR and FHR for the measured data.
-Similar to the simulated case, FHR remarkably outperformed DHR in both speed and noise suppression.
+Similar to the simulated case, FHR methods remarkably outperformed DHR in both speed and noise suppression.

 Figure~\ref{fig:segment_REAL} illustrates the homogeneous material regions in the measured data segmented by FMD for the unsupervised mode.